Fluxboi/Fluxboi.github.io/README.md

 ---

-His current research works include:
+Our current research focuses include:

-#### - Metabolic modelling and optimisation of Euglena gracilis for sustainable industrial and advanced applications
+#### - Metabolic modelling and network optimisation of Euglena gracilis for sustainable industrial and advanced applications

+#### - Physicochemical and metabolic processes in fermented beverage

 #### - Astrobiochemistry, modelling the optimal network for extraterrestrial conditions